zach010/PrimeOptimus/README.md

 Added support for exponental equation entries of the form: x ^ y ± z

 ```
+Example output as a test for a Mersenne Prime that is a power of 2 minus 1:
 ```
 Python version 3.7.1 (64-bit)